-The Montana Flex Program encourages public quality reporting through Quarterly Quality Calls, weekly Medicare Beneficiary Quality Improvement Project (MBQIP) emails, Montana-based manual in printable format, and on the Montana Flex Performance Improvement Network (PIN) website.
+The Montana Flex Program (MT Flex) encourages public quality reporting through Quarterly Quality Calls, weekly Medicare Beneficiary Quality Improvement Project (MBQIP) emails, a Montana-based manual in printable format, and through the Montana Flex Performance Improvement Network (PIN) website.

-The second format used by the Montana Flex Program is called MBQIP 2 Outcomes (M2O).
-Annually, a cohort of 10-15 Montana CAHs complete a facilitated, targeted improvement project that integrates quality coordinator education, Lean methods, and statewide networking using the foundational elements of a rapid improvement project.
+MT Flex provides project-based learning for performance improvement in our MBQIP 2 Outcomes (M2O).
+Annually, a cohort of 10 to 15 Montana CAHs complete a facilitated, targeted improvement project that integrates quality coordinator education, Lean methods, and statewide networking using the foundational elements of a rapid improvement project.
 The FY 2019 project will revisit care transitions measured by Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores and readmission rates.
 Previous projects included patient satisfaction of care transitions, emergency department (ED) throughput, and Acute Myocardial Infarction (AMI) and ST-segment Eleveation Myocardial Initiative (STEMI) care in the emergency room (ER).

-Lean Internships have been a cornerstone of the Montana Flex Program for many years.
+Lean internships have been a cornerstone of the Montana Flex Program for many years.
 Up to eight hospitals are accepted for a two-week rapid improvement project conducted by Montana State University (MSU) Industrial Engineering students in the summer.
 The students work in conjunction with hospital stakeholders to apply their knowledge of Lean principles and tools to complete an improvement project of the facility’s choice within a two-week period.
-Participation in the project provides the opportunity to work on the following activities:
+Project participation provides the opportunity to work on the following activities: